moduspwnens/unique-word-generator-api/README.md

 **What happens when it runs out of names?**
 It starts over and adds a counter after, so instead of "wallaby", you'd receive "wallaby2".

+**What happens if I exceed the provisioned max requests per second I choose?**
+Requests will return more slowly, or return an error if they get too slow.
+This is based on DynamoDB's throttling behavior and the Python AWS SDK (boto3)'s retry behavior.

 **If I choose not to shuffle the list, will I get the names in order?**
 Only approximately.
 This uses Amazon SQS on the backend so this is explained in the [FAQ](https://aws.amazon.com/sqs/faqs/) regarding first-in first-out (FIFO) of messages.